 During the evaluation period, patients should assess the following:

 - Does it provide adequate pain relief?

-- Does it improve your ability to perform daily activities?
+- Has my ability to perform daily activities improved?

 Our staff at Metropolitan Pain Consultants looks forward to hearing from you and discussing spinal cord stimulator options with you.
 We offer weekday and weekend appointments.
-Our conveniently located clinics can be found in West Orange, Aberdeen, and Lyndhurst.
+You can find us in West Orange, Aberdeen, Clifton, and Lyndhurst.